top of page

 The eight sessions happen weekly and last two hours - with a longer introductory session of 2 hours 30 minutes.
 This may seem long but it is surprising how quickly the time passes!

 Each week there will be homework which includes practices to listen to and some written exercises.
-We recommend that you commit forty minutes to home practice for six nights a week.
-Along with a home practice diary and some additional material, this can be up to an hour.
+The recommended commitment is forty minutes of home practice for six nights a week.
+Along with a home practice diary and some additional material, this can be up to an hour a day.
+However, this is rarely achievable for most participants.

-There is good evidence that the more home practice done, the more benefits.
-That being said, often the reason you will have decided to do a mindfulness course is because you feel stressed and don't have enough time.
+Often the reason you will have decided to do a mindfulness course is because you feel stressed and don't have enough time.
 We offer alternative shorter meditations if needed.
-An important attitude we develop on the course is self-compassion and we would encourage you to join us even if you feel there is no way you could spare the full home practice time.
-This probably means you are most in need.
+An important attitude we develop on the course is self-compassion and we would encourage you to join us even if you feel you will only be able to practice a few minutes a day.
+After all, this probably means you are most in need.

 What happens after a course?

-The plan is to run regular sessions and have a day retreat shortly.
+The plan is to run regular sessions for participants and have a day retreat in the near future.
 That way, the community we develop on the courses can be maintained.
-Please sign up to our mailing list to stay updated.
-We are yet to finalise the plans for this.